thelia/memo-book/src/06-templating.md

 ### {loop} {/loop}

-the loop function have at least two mandatories parameter :
+the loop function have at least two mandatory parameter :

 +---------------+------------------------------------------------------------------------------------------------------+
 |Parameter      |Description                                                                                           |